elclanrs/continuous.js/README.md

 ### accumulate

-Fold a stream of streams with a function tha operates on streams
+Fold a stream of streams with a function that operates on streams

 ```javascript
 streamOfStreams = new Stream(stream(stream(1, 2), stream(3, 4)));